Stegobully/merged_ncRNAclassifier/README.md

 # How to use

 ## predict_ncRNAs.py
-The executable python file `predict_ncRNAs.py` provide a step-by-step manual in the console to classify a file of ncRNA sequences using one of our four implemented ML classifiers.
-The single steps are:
+The executable python file `predict_ncRNAs.py` provides a step-by-step manual in the console to classify a fasta file of ncRNA sequences using one of our four implemented ML classifiers.
+Additionally, this script gives the user the option to validate the prediction if the true labels are known by outputting a classification report as well as the confusion matrix for the different ncRNA classes.
+The individual steps are:

-1. This program needs no additional parameters and should be run from console.
-The program will ask you, which of the four available models you want to test.
-Choices are:
+1. Choice of Model: You can choose between the following four models, each needing different input for the classification
 ### Merged
 This classifier has the highest accuracy but requires the graph feature file created by GraphProt for the classification.
-For how to create graph feature files see section "GraphProt".
+For how to create graph feature files see section [GraphProt](#graphprot).
+For more information about the model see [test_merged.py](#test-merged.py).
 ### StrEnc
 This classifier has the second highest accuracy but requires the structure annotation file created by pysster.
 While creating the structure annotation is faster than retrieving the graph feature vectors, if you already have both secondary structure encodings, this model will take longer due to the additional transformation of the input by combining sequence and structure.
 ### SeqEnc